NOAA-OWP/ras2fim/README.md

   - **Technology stack**: Scripts were all developed in Python 3.8.11.
 Use is intended within a custom 'ras2fim' [Anaconda environment](https://www.anaconda.com/products/individual) running on a Windows OS.
 Prior to running these scripts, the user is required to install and run [HEC-RAS v 6.0](https://www.hec.usace.army.mil/software/hec-ras/download.aspx) prior to use.<br><br>
   - **Status**:  Version 1.0 - Inital release.
 Refer to to the [CHANGELOG](CHANGELOG.md).<br><br>
   - **Overview Video**: [Link to overview video of ras2fim]()<br><br>
-  - **Related Project**:  Inspiration for this repository was to develop flood inundation map library to replace Height Above Nearest Drainage (HAND) as calculated with the [Cahaba](https://github.com/NOAA-OWP/cahaba) repository where detailed HEC-RAS models exist.
+  - **Related Project**:  Inspiration for this repository was to develop flood inundation map libraries to replace Height Above Nearest Drainage (HAND) as calculated with the [Cahaba](https://github.com/NOAA-OWP/cahaba) repository where detailed HEC-RAS models exist.

 **Screenshot**: If the software has visual components, place a screenshot after the description; e.g.,